modulexcite/ab/README.md

 This library fulfills the automated experiments aspect for practicing EDD in a .NET development environment.
 If you're looking for the run-time metrics aspect of EDD, you can use [metrics-net](https://github.com/danielcrenna/metrics-net).
+AB integrates metrics-net automatically, so any metrics you're tracking from that library are automatically displayed in AB's metrics dashboard.

 Requirements
 ------------